Or Call (855) 887-8463

 Equipment damage are classified into the following categories:

-1. No observed change (unforeseen consequence): This absence of visible change would demonstrate that the equipment specimen is actually immune to the surge level in question; however, appearances can be deceiving.
-The equipment can continue normal performance within specified limits, thus meeting the criterion of.
-No loss of function or performance...
-Yet, significant consequences are possible: degradation of performance still within limits, but foreboding larger degradation, latent failure of a component, or an unforeseen consequence elsewhere in the equipment environment
+1. No observed change (unforeseen consequence): The lack of visible change in the equipment specimen suggests that it is immune to the specified surge level.
+However, appearances can be misleading.
+The equipment may continue to operate normally within established limits, thereby meeting the criterion of "no loss of function or performance."
+Nonetheless, significant problems can still arise, including a gradual degradation of performance that remains within limits, potential latent failures in components, or unexpected consequences in other areas of the equipment environment.

-2. Upset (susceptibility: This consequence can be a self-recoverable upset by design of the software and, therefore, not immediately apparent; or it might be a permanent upset requiring operator intervention or programmed automatic action occurring after some time delay.
-Many documents on test methods suggest three classes for this type of consequence, as follows:
+2. Upset (susceptibility: This consequence can be a self-recoverable issue, designed within the software, and may not be immediately noticeable.
+Alternatively, it might be a permanent problem requiring operator intervention or programmed automatic action after a delay.
+Many documents on testing methods classify these consequences into three categories:

-1. Minor: Acceptable temporary loss of function, but no faulty operation.
+• Minor: Acceptable temporary loss of function without any faulty operation.

-2. Major: Temporary faulty operation or performance (which is self-recoverable).
+• Major: Temporary faulty operation or performance that is self-recoverable.

-3. Critical: Faulty operation or performance that requires operator intervention or system reset.
-Another consequence that may be classified in this category is an upset caused by a spark-over of air clearances without permanent degradation of adjacent solid insulation.
+• Critical: Faulty operation or performance that requires operator intervention or a system reset.
+Additionally, this category may include upsets caused by spark-over of air clearances that do not cause permanent damage to adjacent solid insulation.

-3. Damage (vulnerability) This consequence includes the subtle as well as the obvious.
-As discussed under category 1, the damage might occur without being detected unless a special assessment of the equipment condition is performed.
-One of the most vexing problems in insulation testing is the risk of creating an incipient defect by applying a surge test.
+1. Damage (vulnerability) The consequences of this issue can be both subtle and obvious.
+As mentioned in category 1, damage may occur without detection unless a thorough assessment of the equipment condition is conducted.
+One of the most frustrating challenges in insulation testing is the risk of causing an incipient defect when performing a surge test.

 Safety Protection Grid Solutions